EricGebhart/Simple_Process_REPL/README.md

 A YAML datastore, a config file, a namespace manager, and an interpreter walk into a bar...

+Trying very hard to keep it primitive so that it will only grow in necessary and helpful ways.

 I hope this document is not too annoying in it's repeating.
 I'm working on it.
 It some ways it less important now since help is so good.
 But I'd rather have too much than too little.